-The Center for Disease Control and Prevention states that there are around 7,000 to 8,000 people in the United States that suffer from a snakebite every year, out of which about five people die.
-The estimated death rates are higher if people don’t seek medical emergency care after a bite (x).
+The odds of getting bitten by a snake are unlikely unless you’re an avid hiker or live in a region where snakes are prevalent.
+Based on the Center for Disease Control and Prevention information, around 7,000 to 8,000 people in the United States suffer from a snakebite every year, out of which about five people die.
+The estimated death rates are higher if you don’t seek medical emergency care after a bite. (x)

 What is a Snakebite?

-A snake bite occurs when a snake uses its salivary glands to inject venom into a person’s body.
-During this process, the venom starts to pass from the venomous gland of the snake through the duct and then into the fangs, which is used to bite the prey.
-Not all bites cause envenomation as the snake can regulate when to release venom and in what amount.
-A dry bite is when no venom is injected.
-It is estimated that around 25 to 50 percent of the bites are not venomous (x).
+A snake bite occurs when a snake uses its salivary glands to inject venom into your body.
+The poison starts passing from the snake’s venomous gland through the duct and then into the fangs, which bite you or its prey.
+Not all bites inject poison, as the snake can regulate when to release venom and in what amount.
+A dry bite is when the snake injects no venom.
+Close to 25 to 50 percent of these bites are not toxic.

-Snakebites are quite common in rural, agricultural and tropical regions.
-In these areas, many people have experienced multiple snakebites and only a few deaths occur each year.
+Snakebites are pretty common in rural, agricultural and tropical regions.
+In these areas, many people have experienced multiple snakebites, and only a few deaths occur each year.

 Types of Venomous Snakes in the United States